flaing/meteor-phonegap/README.md

 `meteor2cordova.sh` will simply `wget` a Meteor project and apply some hackery on that.
 Try `meteor2cordova.sh docs.meteor.com` for fun, and well, it might actually be useful.

+There's tons of stuff to do and improve.
+Your patches, bug reports and feature requests are very welcome on github.

 Some useful cli stuff